lj970926/weekly-paper-reading/markdown/(USENIX20)Black-box-LiDAR.md

 ![two scene](../images/wk5_twoscene.png)

 The author made an assumption which is the central idea in this paper: the two categories of points cloud can achieve the same results without factors that cause the decrement of points.
+So, attackers can also achieve their goals by imitating these pattern.

+### 3.2 Black-box Sproofing Attack
+Based on the idea above, the author proposed a black-box sproofing attack algorithm that works well for all state-of-art perception model.
+First, the author used real-world physical traces of occluded or distant vehicles to perform the attack.
+Specifically, the author pick points clouds that conform the pattern above and do spatial transformation to make target points closer to the vehicle.
+With the assumption proposed above, the removed points clouds can also fool the perception model.
+To make the attack more flexible,  the author also proposed a method which generates sproofed points from scratch.
+That is,